pimpadev/lordflix/scripts/README.md

 ## check_and_delete.sh

 This script checks the media center folders and deletes the movies that are older than 30 days.
+Additionally deletes the torrent file too.
 You need to add the next line to the end of the file:

 ```bash
 0 0 * * * /path/to/script/check_and_delete.sh >> /path/to/logs/check_and_delete.log 2>&1